haxordx/challenges/README.md

 - For the [haxor-challenge-example](https://github.com/haxordx/haxor-challenge-example) repo.
 - Make a new repo called `haxor-challenge-${your-tool}`
-  - List an ETA (15 min - 2 hours)
+  - List an estimated time to completion.
+Maximum 2 hours.
-  - Make guided a developer should follow to complete the challenge
+  - Make guide a developer should follow to complete the challenge.
+There's an art to this.
+    - Be too specific and you'll get repetitive feedback.
+    - Be too broad, and you won't be able to identify patterns.
+    - It helps to suggest resources developers may use.
 - Make a pull request to the list above linking to your tool
   - We will approve or request changes to your challenge
+  - We will supply you with a webhook to add to your repo.
+This tells Haxor moderators to review submissions and award points.
 - Developers will be notified of your new challenge!
+- You'll get GitHub notifications of new issues!

+You will be responsible for maintaining your challenge.

 ### Requirements